French justice is working overtime and the mood is stern after thousands of teen arrests - The Boston Globe

 Advertisement

-In all, more than 3,600 people have been detained in the unrest across France since the death of Nahel on June 27, with an average age of 17, according to the Interior Ministry.
+In all, more than 3,600 people have been detained in the unrest across France since the death of Nahel on June 27 at age 17, according to the Interior Ministry.
 The violence, which left more than 800 law enforcement officers injured, has largely subsided in recent days.

 French courts are working overtime to process the arrests, including opening their doors through the weekend, with fast-track hearings around an hour long and same-day sentencing.